AlexanderAgd/SDL2-Android/README.md

 ##### SDL2_net
 ##### SDL2_ttf
 ##### SDL2_gfx
-for Android devices.
-Requires NDK only, no grandle or java, C/C++ only.
+libraies for Android devices.
+Requires NDK only, no granlew or java, C/C++ only.
 How it works.
 Script gets SDL projects from
 <pre>
 https://www.libsdl.org/release/